Juniper SRX Firewall Configuration: A 14-Step Guide

 Carmen Tosun Carmen Tosun

-In this article, we will learn how to configure a Juniper firewall to connect it to the internet.
+In this article, we will learn how to configure a Juniper SRX firewall to connect it to the internet.
+This guide provides a detailed Juniper SRX firewall configuration process.
 This configuration guide will be helpful for beginners and for people who are already working on Juniper firewalls.
 We will set up the new SRX appliance based on the following network topology.
 Since it is a beginner guide, we will cover the following:

 1. Connect to the console port using the console cable and terminal software (Putty)